Becoming a childminder

 2 Home based childcare training course

-Harrow Council has teamed up with Stanmore College to provide a Level 3, home-based specific childminding training course.
+Harrow Council has teamed up with Stanmore College.
+They provide a Level 3, home-based specific childminding training course.
 The course title is Preparing to work in Home-based Childcare HBCA.
-It must be completed before you can register with Ofsted and will enable you to understand how to set up a home-based childcare service.
+It will enable you to understand how to set up a home-based childcare service.
+It must be completed before you can register with Ofsted.

 • The course takes 14 weeks to complete.